TRAINS & CARGO

 FREE OF PLAY MONEY — THAT'S A PROMISE!

 I had a simple goal when setting out to make this game: that it wouldn't be yet another "sell stuff for money, spend that money to buy more stuff" kind of game.
 Such games often favor players who do well early on, causing imbalance and resulting in some players not having a good time.

 To get around this I have greatly reduced the economic aspect.
 In fact, you don't spend money at all!
-You are limited by the cards in your hand and can collect cargo only by using Cargo Cards.
-Anyone can get lucky and obtain valuable cargo, keeping the game fair and fun until the very end.
+You are limited by the cards in your hand and can collect cargo only by playing Cargo Cards.
+Anyone can get lucky and obtain valuable cargo, keeping the game fair and fun to the very end.

 An early prototype of the game.

 Luck isn't all though.
-The excitement lies in the decision making, and you'll feel that every decision matters.
+The excitement lies in decision making, and you'll feel that every decision matters.
 Just because you've collected the cargo and now have it in your storage doesn't mean you have any points.
-In fact, it takes multiple turns before your cargo is turned into points.
+In fact, it takes multiple turns for your cargo to turn into points.